 The majority of exemption certificates are “self-executed” or “self-issued.”
 Currently, the Department only issues exemption certificates to taxpayers that are engaged in specific types of businesses: real property contractors, data centers and their tenants, pollution control equipment and facilities, and non-profit entities.
 To obtain an exemption certificate issued by the Department, the purchaser must apply in writing to the Department and generally must meet certain statutorily defined requirements.

 The legislation authorizes the Department to issue guidelines for taxpayers to follow when seeking Retail Sales and Use Tax refunds.
-The Department has published the draft guidelines for the Retail Sales and Use Tax Refund Claim Procedures below.
-The comment period for the draft version of the guidelines ends May 15, 2017.
-Please submit any comments regarding the draft guidelines to TAX-Guidelines@tax.virginia.gov.
+On June 12, 2017, the Department published final guidelines regarding the Retail Sales and Use Tax Refund Claim Procedures.

 Guideline Development Documents